evaliu1/CarND-Advanced-Lane-P4/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+I first take a histogram along all the columns in the lower half of the image.
+With this histogram I am adding up the pixel values along each column in the image.
+In my thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
+I can use that as a starting point for where to search for the lines.
+From that point, I can use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+And my lane lines with a 2nd order polynomial kinda like this:

 ![alt text](https://github.com/evaliu1/CarND-Advanced-Lane-P4/blob/master/Images/Fit_line.PNG)